maxray/basebasebase/content/case-studies/2023-11-11-saving-york-supplies.md

 ---

-## The Client:

-You may have heard of York Supplies.
-They have been in the news.
-Trading in the vibrant Birmingham suburb of Kings Heath since 1947, the very special hardware store and garden centre faced closure upon the retirement of the current owners.
+## The very special hardware store and garden centre faced closure upon the retirement of the current owners.

 The customers stepped in and formed a co-op to save this unusual and much loved shop.
 They’ve raised the investment to buy the business and it will now be run by and for the community.